9yiyi9/Superconductive-low-coded-ML/README.md

 **[Data]:**

-This folder contains Titanic CSV file for user to explore and test how Superconductive works.
-Titanic contains a variety of datatypes, which our low coded machine learning can apply various data transformations and feature transformation methods.
+This folder contains Titanic CSV file for user to explore and test what Superconductive can offer.
+Titanic contains a variety of datatypes, which allows user to apply various data cleaning and feature transformation methods.

+**[Code Structure]**

 To get started, user should upload their csv file to the drop box.
 Then Superconductive will show user a high level overview of their dataset and produces a missing data proportions heat map.
 It will automatically drop the columns that have more than 50% of missing values and replace the other missing values with a median value.

-**[Code Structure]**

 **[Data Cleaning/Pre-processing]:**